 Real estate is an excellent way to diversify your investment portfolio and build income streams.
 The problem is that people are often drawn to real estate investing based on misconceptions of quick returns with minimal capital investment or effort.

-While large amounts of money can be made in the real estate game in relatively short periods of time, those scenarios often require significant upfront capital, a high tolerance for market volatility and risk, and a strong understanding of your specific market.
+While large amounts of money can be made in the real estate game in relatively short periods of time, those scenarios often require significant upfront capital, a high tolerance for market volatility/risk, and a strong understanding of your specific market.

 Real estate can be fickle.
 If anyone tells you that real estate only goes up, they are wrong, very wrong.
 History clearly shows that the real estate market can, and has, had very substantial peaks and valleys.